Zongyu (Johnson) Lin「林宗裕」

 My research interest lies broadly in natural language processing and general machine learning.
 Most Recently, I am interested in

-(3) improve better physics understanding for vision / embodied language models
+(3) improve better alignment with the physical world for vision generative models and vision language models

 Recent Work